en_USEnglish

 The choice between a CMS and coding depends on various factors, such as the nature of your projects, the skills of your team and the specific requirements of your customers.
 Both methods have their strengths and limitations, and your decision should be guided by the unique needs of your web agency.

-As a web agency in Paris, DualMedia offers in-depth expertise in both approaches.
-Whether you need a simple website or a mobile application complex, we are here to help you choose the most suitable method.
-Do not hesitate to contact us for a consultation.
+As a web agency in Paris, DualMedia offers extensive expertise in both approaches.
+Whether you need a simple website or a complex mobile app, we're here to help you choose the most suitable method.
+Don't hesitate to contact us for a consultation.

-In short, a careful assessment of your objectives, your resources and your customers' needs will enable you to determine the most effective method of servicing your web agency.
+In short, a careful assessment of your goals, resources, and client needs will help you determine the most effective way to serve your web agency.
 This will not only help you deliver quality projects, but also ensure sustainable growth in the competitive digital world.